dannweeeee/notaite/README.md

 - **AI-Generated Thumbnails**: Enhance the visual appeal of notebooks with DALL·E, an AI model that generates thumbnails based on notebook titles.

-- **Auto-Completion with OpenAI**: Experience efficient content creation with OpenAI's assistance.
-Press `Shift + A` to leverage AI-powered auto-completion suggestions, making notebook entry a breeze.
+- **Auto-Completion with OpenAI**: Experience efficient notebook writing with OpenAI's auto complete assistance.
+Press `Shift + A` to leverage AI-powered auto-completion suggestions.

 - **Vercel AI SDK Integration**: Optimise deployment and hosting with the Vercel AI SDK.